shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 Useful in a development environment and during deploying to production.

-#### backend-api-oauth-keys-generate

-Generates OAuth2 private and public key to directory `config/oauth2/`, be careful never commit private keys.
-Generates also encryption key to file `config/oauth2/parameters_oauth.yaml`.

-These keys are used by API OAuth2.
-The private key is used to sign tokens and public key is used to verify the signatures.

 #### build-version-generate

 Generates a Symfony configuration `build-version` variable that is used to distinguish different application builds.